MicrosoftDocs/PowerShell-Docs/contributing/4-MARKDOWN-SPECIFICS.md

 - Titles/headings should be surrounded by blank lines
 - Only the first letter of a title and any proper nouns in that title should be capitalized
 - Only one H1 per document
+- Header levels should increment by one.
+Do not skip levels.
+- Do not use bold or code markup in header text

 When editing reference content, the H2s are prescribed by [platyPS][platyPS].
 Adding or removing H2 causes a build break.